One of the most common questions people ask when shopping for Medicare coverage is, “How does a Medicare broker get paid?”

 If a fee applies, it should be disclosed clearly in advance.

-For traditional Medicare insurance enrollments, most beneficiaries do not pay a broker fee.
+For traditional Medicare insurance enrollments, most beneficiaries should not pay a broker fee.

 Does Medicare Pay Brokers?